 Where have I travelled

-I’ve also been privileged in having opportunity to spend time in Namibia, Zimbabwe and Mozambiquein Southern Africa.
-A memory that brings up a pang of nostalgia is one of sitting on the boat outside my uncle’s lodge on Lake Kariba as a kid, ‘fishing’ all day for tigerfish – I don’t think there was even bait on the hook!
-It is one of my earliest memories of communing with nature, and one that I have often reflected on when the hustle and bustle of the day-to-day starts to occupy too much of my mental bandwidth.
+I’ve also been privileged in having the opportunity to spend a good deal of time in Namibia, Zimbabwe and Mozambique in Southern Africa.
+A memory that has stuck with me is staying at my uncle’s lodge on Lake Kariba as a kid, and ‘fishing’ all day for tigerfish – I don’t think there was even bait on the hook!
+My love for the peaceful solitude afforded by being in nature was very much alive, even back then.

 What I love about Africa